jscs-dev/jscs-spellcheck/README.md

 ## Usage

-To use plugin you should add these lines to your configuration file `.jscsrc`:
+To use, add these lines to your `.jscsrc` configuration file:

 ```json
 {